mahdieh-ka/TMDetector/README.md

 The app contains two different modules:

-1- Recording module: A module to record ground truth for generating a new classifier 2- Detection module: A module using the Woorti classifier to detect the users modes.
+1- Recording module: A module to record ground truth for generating a new classifier.

+2- Detection module: A module using the Woorti classifier to detect the users modes.

 Recording module: